imagineeeinc/listening-frontend/README.md

 # listening frontend
-a listenbrainz frontend wusing the listenbrainz public api to wath user live muisc playback and recent history.
+a listenbrainz frontend using the listenbrainz public api to watch users live music playback and recent history.